© Crown copyright 2020

 Additionally, if they withdraw the scheme because you were never eligible to use it, they will backdate the withdrawal to the time when you started to use the scheme and you will have to account normally for VAT from then.

-If you are deregistering refer to paragraph 12.4.
-In general, moving to the normal VAT rules is straightforward but in some circumstances you may need to make extra adjustments to ensure your VAT returns are accurate.
-The table below gives details.
+If you’re deregistering refer to paragraph 12.4.
+In general, moving to the normal VAT rules is straightforward but in some circumstances you may need to make extra adjustments to ensure your VAT Returns are accurate, this table gives details.

-This will give you two sets of figures for the period you stop using the scheme.
-Add these together when you complete your VAT return.
+This will give you 2 sets of figures for the period you stop using the scheme.
+Add these together when you complete your VAT Return.

-12.8 What do I do about stock on hand when I leave the scheme?
+12.8 Stock on hand when you leave the scheme

 This table has the force of law